[Planet Surface]

 EMH: Ah, you noticed.

-KES: A-Are holograms supposed to sneeze?
+KES: Are holograms supposed to sneeze?

 EMH: Generally, no, but I have accepted your challenge.
-I've programmed myself with the
+I've programmed

-symptoms of the 29-hour Levodian flu.
-Thus, I will gain the experience that you suggest would
+will gain the experience that you suggest would be beneficial to the

-one's nose.
+nose.
 It's my first time.

 KES: I think this is very brave of you.